mkschuster/bsfpython/doc/Notes.md

 it may make sense to implement such a more specific method.
 See method bsf.ngs.Collection._process_row_dict

-The bsf.Analysis.samples instance variable also needed changing from a dict to a list.
-A similar check avoiding duplicates is in place in the bsf.Analysis.add_sample method.
+The bsf.analysis.Analysis.samples instance variable also needed changing from a dict to a list.
+A similar check avoiding duplicates is in place in the bsf.analysis.Analysis.add_sample method.

 BSF Sample objects can now have the same name and be treated as replicates via grouping.